XiangJ87/BCSI/README.md

 Therefore, the best scenario is that each bar is composed by a pure color.

 In these figures, the left is the results of **CCC**, and the right is obtained by ours.
+From top to bottom, the datasets is from D1 to D6.

 ![Fig. 1](https://github.com/XiangJ87/BCSI/blob/master/Figures/D1Comparison.png?raw=true)